-After not reaching the post-season since 1999, the Falcons have advanced to regional play as the district tournament runner-up in each of the past three seasons.
-SSES posted its first winning record (12-8) in nearly two decades in 2017-18 and won its first-ever regional playoff game, upsetting Naples First Baptist Academy on the road, 47-44, to advance to the regional final.
-Last year, the Falcons kept that momentum going by notching a 15-11 record and another regional appearance.
+The 2019-20 campaign proved to be the culmination of a rise for SSES girls basketball that began in 2016.
+After not reaching the post-season since 1999, the Falcons advanced to regional play as the district tournament runner-up for three straight years.
+SSES posted its first winning record (12-8) in nearly two decades in 2017-18 and won its first-ever regional playoff game, upsetting Naples First Baptist Academy (47-44) on the road to advance to the regional final.
+In 2018-19, the Falcons kept that momentum going by notching a 15-11 record and another regional appearance.
 They played their best basketball down the stretch, winning eight of their last 11 games.

-The Falcons’ recent stretch of success has produced a remarkable turnaround.
+The Falcons’ recent stretch of success is a remarkable turnaround.
 Entering the 2016-17 season, Saint Stephen's had won just eight district games since 2006, and went winless in district play from 2009-2015.
-The Falcons have now posted a 17-9 district record the past three seasons.
-SSES won just five games in five seasons between 2009 and 2014, but has racked up 37 victories during the past three campaigns.
+The Falcons have now posted a 21-9 district record the past four seasons.
+SSES won just five games in five seasons between 2009 and 2014, but has racked up 63 victories during the past four campaigns.